AgarwalConsulting/Go-Training/Agenda/Advanced.md

   - Writing Docker files
   - Building Docker files
   - Using registries
-  - Including go http apps into Container
+  - Packaging go http apps into a container

 - Kubernetes and Microservices
   - Kubernetes Model